SESA/EbbRT/doc/debugging.md

-# Debugging the Native runtime
+# Debugging the EbbRT native runtime with GDB
+The EbbRT native runtime provides support for the gdb debugger, which can be used to connect remotly to a running EbbRT back-end VM.
+Debugging on EbbRT supports the normal `gdb` commands and functionality.

-To debug the native runtime you must have built your application, and all libraries on which your application depends on, unoptimised and with debugging symbols.
-In general, this is done by passing `-g -O0` to gcc, or by setting `CMAKE_BUILD_TYPE=Debug` when using `cmake`.
+Note, for full debug transparency, building you application unoptimised and with debug symbols is not enough.
+Your application must also link with Ebb libraries that have been similarly build for debugging.
+In general, this is done by passing `CMAKE_BUILD_TYPE=Debug` when using `cmake`.
+See our build tutorial for instructions for building the EbbRT toolchain for debugging.

 ####Step 1.
-The `NodeAllocator`(hosted) that has been built for Debug will spawn a native backend which can be connected to with an unmodified **gdb**.

-   1.1 If you are booting a `kvm-qmeu` backend VM by hand, use the '-gdb' or `-a` flags to enable gdb connections

-####Step 2.
-When a new node is allocated, the `NodeAllocator` will give its local and remote gdb addresses.
+When a new node is allocated, the `NodeAllocator` will give a local and remote gdb address:
 ```
 Node Allocation Details:
 | gdb: 172.19.0.2:1234
 | gdb(local): localhost:34042
 | container: 227e3f58fade
 ```
+Note, only the Debug `NodeAllocator` will provide the gdb service on back-ends.

-####Step 3.
+####Step 2.
 Open the native `.elf` file in gdb (*note: not the .elf32*)
 ```
 $ gdb app.elf
 ```

 ####Step 4.
-Within gdb, connect to one of the remote gdb addresses.
+Within gdb, connect to the remote gdb addresses.
 It may take a few seconds to connect...
 ```
-(gdb) target remote localhost:34042
+(gdb) target remote 172.19.0.2:34042
 ```

-####Step 5.
-Once connected, the native runtime supports normal gdb commands and functionality.
-Please note, the native runtime will have already begun execution before you've connected to it.
+Once gdb connect, the native runtime will have already have begun execution.
+Normal `gdb` commands and functions are supported.
 Good luck!